rhagarty/techxchange-shared-cache-lab/README.md

 # Hands-on Shared Classes Cache Lab

-In this lab, you will learn the benefits of shared classes case technology and how using Semeru Runtimes can help you run workloads that start 50% faster and consume 50% less memory.
+In this lab, you will learn the benefits of shared classes cache technology and how using Semeru Runtimes can help you run workloads that start 50% faster and consume 50% less memory.

 This lab is divided into 5 sections that each explore a different topic.